mk23/snmpy/README.md

 period: 1
 ```

-First we need to override the `__init__()` method to define our items and start the counter.
+First, we need to override the `__init__()` method to define our items and start the counter.
 The system initializer passes the plugin configuration as the only parameter when instantiating the plugin class.
 Our method must extend the plugin configuration with items we want the system to expose, call the superclass initializer, and start the counter.
 The parent class handles creating all the necessary SNMP hooks and implements methods that allow us to just assign values to `self` by using the standard `dict` key accessors.

 ```python
     def __init__(self, conf):